NicolasDorier/NBitcoin.Docs/README.md

 ```

 The `Network` class contains network specific information about the crypto currency you are using. `network.Consensus` also gather useful information.

+In the rest of this book, we might hard code `Network.RegTest`, but keep in mind that you can substitute any example with another network instance from another crypto currency.